Zoltán Nuridsány: Biography

 Nuridsany was born in 1925 to an Armenian father from Ani (like much of the Armenian community in Transylvania) and a Hungarian mother.
-His uncle Jozef Nuridsany was a famous chemist and professor.
-During his secondary school years he became a pillar of the Fine Arts Circle of Nandor Nagy in Budapest.
+His uncle, Jozef Nuridsany, was a famous chemist and professor.
+During his secondary school years, he became a pillar of the Fine Arts Circle of Nandor Nagy in Budapest.
 His supporters considered him as a member of new generation of the European School and a promising talent.
-In 1948 he received a grant of the Hungarian Academy of Rome.
-The colors and forms he used turned the attention of a number of Italian magazines and newspapers.
+In 1948, he received a grant from the Hungarian Academy of Rome.
+The colors and forms he used caught the attention of a number of Italian magazines and newspapers.

 In Hungary he became concerned with the theory and practices of mural art.
-In 1949 his monumental mosaic scheme was exhibited at the MEFESZ Exhibition.
+In 1949, his monumental mosaic scheme was exhibited at the MEFESZ Exhibition.
 His talent was recognized by Mariusz Rabinovszky and Lajos Fulep.
-In 1949-1950 the "Quadriga" exhibition was founded by Ferenc Janossy, Nuridsany and others.
+In 1949-1950, the "Quadriga" exhibition was founded by Ferenc Janossy, Nuridsany, and others.

 His well-known monumental work is "The Engineer" mosaic on the outside wall of the Engineering School in Székesfehérvár.
 His design won 2 awards not long before he died.
-In 1962 an independent exhibition was held in the Fenyes Adolf Gallery.
+In 1962, an independent exhibition was held in the Fenyes Adolf Gallery.

 Nuridsany was a friend of Armenian poet Sarmen and his family.
-On Sarmen's invitation he visited Soviet Armenia in 1972.
+On Sarmen's invitation, he visited Soviet Armenia in 1972.
 His apartment in Budapest has always been a center of the Armenian culture.

-In 2000 Nuridsany's exhibition was opened at the National Gallery of Armenia.
+In 2000, Nuridsany's exhibition was opened at the National Gallery of Armenia.